Mum & Me, 1954

 "A Baloney of Celebrity Chefs" by Kerry Wright - 2009

-He entered paintings in the Archibald Prize, Sulman Prize and Blake Prize without success, and contributed paintings to the Out Art exhibition as part of the Sydney Gay & Lesbian Mardi Gras Festival each year during the 1990s - with success!
+Kerry entered paintings in the Archibald Prize, Sulman Prize and Blake Prize without success, and contributed paintings to the Out Art exhibition as part of the Sydney Gay & Lesbian Mardi Gras Festival each year during the 1990s - with success!

 Kerry’s godmother, Dorothy Cynthia Shiels nee Murrell (b.
 2 Nov 1923), is his cousin.
 Their mothers, Flora and Gladys, were sisters.
 A much loved Aunty Mame figure in Kerry's life, Dorothy introduced him to the wonderful world of theatre and the arts from an early age, and often referred to him as the son she never had.